powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 ### Conversion from CGMES to PowSyBl grid model

-The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects.
+The following sections describe in detail how each supported CGMES network component is converted to PowSyBl network model objects and how they are created from IIDM objects.

 #### Substation

-For each substation (considering only the representative substation if they are connected by transformers) in the CGMES model a new substation is created in the PowSyBl grid model with the following attributes:
+For each substation (considering only the representative substation if they are connected by transformers) in the CGMES model a new substation is created in the PowSyBl grid model with the following attributes created as such:
 - `Country` It is obtained from the `regionName` property as first option, from `subRegionName` as second option.
 Otherwise, is assigned to `null`.
 - `GeographicalTags` It is obtained from the `SubRegion` property.

 #### VoltageLevel

-As in the substations, for each voltage level (considering only the representative voltage level if they are connected by switches) in the CGMES model a new voltage level is created in the PowSyBl grid model with the following attributes:
+As in the substations, for each voltage level (considering only the representative voltage level if they are connected by switches) in the CGMES model a new voltage level is created in the PowSyBl grid model with the following attributes created as such:
 - `NominalV` It is copied from the `nominalVoltage` property of the CGMES voltage level.
 - `TopologyKind` It will be `NODE_BREAKER` or `BUS_BREAKER` depending on the level of detail of the CGMES grid model.
 - `LowVoltageLimit` It is copied from the `lowVoltageLimit` property.